georgetown-analytics/XBUS-400.03.Data_Analytics_in_Python_and_SQL/graded/week2/README.md

 27610	|Home/Nest/

 4. How many pageviews were for which denominations of gift cards?
 Assume that `v2ProductName` should contain "Gift Card" and sessions with type="PAGE" should be counted.
-Note that more than one pageview can happen per session!
+Note that more than one pageview can happen per session so you will need to *add them up*, not just *count the records*.

 v2ProductName	| f0_
 --|--